Fenway Sports Group: Liverpool

-In 2019, FSG was criticized for a failed attempt by Liverpool F.C to trademark the name Liverpool.
+In 2019, FSG was criticized for a failed attempt by Liverpool to trademark the name "Liverpool".
 The supporters' group Spirit of Shankly (SOS) campaigned against the move.
 When the Intellectual Property Office refused the application because of the "geographical significance" of the name, a spokesman for SOS underlined that the name "belongs to the city of Liverpool and its people."